 Windows 10 and macOS have poor reputations when it comes to customer privacy and user policies.
-In addition, our steady flow of hacking Windows 10 and hacking macOS articles might make it seem like a reasonably secure operating system doesn't exist.
+Our hacking Windows 10 and hacking macOS articles might make it seem like a reasonably secure operating system doesn't exist.
 But I'm here to tell you that there is a viable alternative that could provide some sense of security and trust.

 There are quite a few noteworthy Linux distributions with excellent development records and support communities to choose from.
 To name just a few, there's Manjaro, BlackArch, Parrot Security OS, and Kali, but I decided to feature Ubuntu for several reasons:

 - Ubuntu has a strong support community.
 This is the primary reason for choosing Ubuntu over other popular Linux distros.
 Compared to others, Ubuntu has a large support community that can be found at Ask Ubuntu, UbuntuForums, and on many IRC channels.
 In my experience, these communities are very receptive to beginner questions and will make users transitioning from a Windows 10 environment feel at home.

 - No bloatware.
 Unlike Windows 10 and macOS, Ubuntu's installer features the ability to include only essential software.
 This means opting out of ridiculous games, commercial products, and preinstalled software that's going to waste RAM and CPU resources.

 - Installing Kali tools is easy.
 Thanks to the Katoolin project, it's possible to quickly install hacking tools on Ubuntu that are found in Kali Linux.
 I don't necessarily advise users to install such tools on an Ubuntu machine, but I think Null Byte readers will appreciate this.